T20 World Cup: England left with no room for error in title defence after Barbados blemishes against Australia

 Australia, who came into the contest having lost six of their last seven completed T20Is against England, are two thirds of the way to holding three ICC trophies simultaneously, after scooping the World Test Championship and 50-over World Cup titles in 2023.

-The captain may be different in the T20 World Cup - Mitchell Marsh taking the reins from Pat Cummins - but the ruthless efficiency in tournaments remains, with the aforementioned seamers doing their bit after leg-spinner Adam Zampa had snapped a 73-run opening partnership between Buttler and Phil Salt.
+The captain may be different in the T20 World Cup - Mitchell Marsh taking the reins from Pat Cummins - but the ruthless efficiency in tournaments remains, with the aforementioned seamers doing their bit after leg-spinner Adam Zampa had snapped a 73-run opening partnership between Buttler and Phil Salt, dismissing both.

 Warner and Head were also quick to work out where to attack England with the bat, starting with the collaring Jacks was given.
-"Australia showed why they are feared as a tournament team," added Atherton.
+"Australia showed why they are feared as a tournament team," added Atherton, going on to call their performance "clinical".

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League and EFL, plus darts, cricket, F1, tennis, golf and more.